MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/magento2/faq/activating-magento-vault.md

 - Increases [conversion](/getting-started/glossary/#conversion-rate)

 **Activating Magento Vault**
-To activate Magento Vault in your Magento back end, you must first enable [recurring payments](/payments/features/recurring-payments/) in your MultiSafepay account.
+To activate Magento Vault in your Magento back end, you must first enable [Recurring Payments](/payments/features/recurring-payments/) in your MultiSafepay account.

 For more information, see: